ajudges/AStarSearchAlgorithm/README.md

 ```

 ## Troubleshooting
-* Some students have reported issues in cmake to find io2d packages, make sure you have downloaded [this](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md#xcode-and-libc).
 * For MAC Users cmake issues: Comment these lines from CMakeLists.txt under P0267_RefImpl
     ```
     if( NOT DEFINED IO2D_WITHOUT_SAMPLES )